dialtoneuk/easymediaplayer/readme.md

 ```
-MediaPlayer.SettingsLoaded
+LydsPlayer.SettingsLoaded
 ```

 Called once the lua file for the settings controller has been parsed, is always the first thing to be called.
-Use this hook to add your own functions which invoke `MediaPlayer.RegisterSettings(server: table, client: table)`
+Use this hook to add your own functions which invoke `LydsPlayer.RegisterSettings(server: table, client: table)`

 ```
-MediaPlayer.SettingsPostLoad
+LydsPlayer.SettingsPostLoad
 ```

 Called after all settings have been registered and any saved persistant settings in the data have replaced the default registered values.
 If you are using the settings system and want to ensure that things run once the settings load, use this hook.